YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 1. The fleet flies for 1 unit, then one aircraft is abandoned, transferring the fuel (1 unit) to the other, who then continues to fly for 2 units.
 Thus the fleet achieves the range of 3 units.

+### Defining the state of the fleet

+The state of the fleet consists of the position of the fleet and a list of the amount of fuel available for each aircraft in the fleet, called the _fuel profile_.
+Implicitly the fuel profile shows how many aircraft are currently in the fleet: this is the length of the list.

+**Example.** From the fuel profile `[5;5;5]` we can read that there are three aircraft in the fleet and each has five units of fuel.
+If this fleet fly together for 3 units of distance, the fuel profile would become `[2;2;2]`.
+Now if we abondon one aircraft (any one is ok, for the result is the same), and give its fuel to the rest of the fleet, the possible fuel profiles after the abandoning would be: `[2;4]`, `[3;3]` or `[4;2]`.

 ## OCanren's Solution